Tencent/rapidjson/doc/tutorial.md

 # Value & Document {#ValueDocument}

 Each JSON value is stored in a type called `Value`.
-A `Document`, representing the DOM, contains the root of `Value`.
+A `Document`, representing the DOM, contains the root `Value` of the DOM tree.
 All public types and functions of RapidJSON are defined in the `rapidjson` namespace.

 # Query Value {#QueryValue}